min69u/Reforestation/README.md

-## I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+##  I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.
+##